Aravindraj-Lear/OllionSelenium/README.md

 # Report

-Reports will be available in test-output folder >> emailable-repor.html
+Reports will be available in "test-output" folder >> "emailable-report.html"